clementmouchet/rustysoft.de-martin-PbDbFixer/README.md

 metadata.

 ## Compatibility
-This program is tested only on a PocketBook Touch HD 3 device (software version 6.1.900).
+This program is tested on a PocketBook
+- *Touch HD 3* (software version 6.1.900)
+- *Touch Lux 4* (software version 6.0.1118)
 It might work with other PocketBook devices/software versions.
 Please tell me, if it works for you (and do make a backup of the explorer-3.db file before trying!).

 ## Installation and Usage
 Just copy the executable file into the PocketBook's application directory.